Aromatherapy vs Holistic Aromatherapy: What is the Difference?

 The global aromatherapy market size was estimated to be $1.3 billion in 2020 and is projected to reach $2.7 billion by 2027, indicating growing demand for these products.

 While aromatherapy requires caution due to the potency of certain essential oils, it is increasingly utilized in diverse ways.
 A few drops of lavender oil in a bath or diffuser can create a calming atmosphere.
-Lemongrass oil in water can deter insects, and Tea Tree oil works well for disinfection.
+Lemongrass oil in water can deter insects, and Tea Tree oil is appreciated for keeping surfaces fresh.

 Holistic aromatherapy, invented by PHYTO 5 in the 1970s in France, sought to create powerful beauty and wellness treatments naturally.
-Essential oils were considered potent remedies, but a methodology to achieve significant aesthetic results was lacking.
+Essential oils were considered potent natural actives, but a methodology to achieve significant aesthetic results was lacking.

 The founder of PHYTO 5, then known as Phytobiodermie, attended a workshop in London on Chinese phytotherapy and was impressed by its technical complexity.

-Traditional Chinese Medicine (TCM) is an ancient practice encompassing acupuncture, dietetics, physical exercises (like Qi Gong), and Chinese phytotherapy, which uses medicinal plants to address imbalances and ailments.
+Traditional Chinese Medicine (TCM) is an ancient practice encompassing acupuncture, dietetics, physical exercises (like Qi Gong), and Chinese phytotherapy, which uses plants to support balance and harmony.

-Chinese phytotherapy, known for its high technicality, involves combining herbs into formulas for specific issues.
+Chinese phytotherapy, known for its high technicality, involves combining herbs into formulas.
 Practitioners follow strict rules in selecting herbs based on taste, nature, dosage, and combination.

-Thousands of herbs are used in Chinese phytotherapy, each with specific properties and uses, often classified by their effects on the body, such as tonifying the blood or removing heat or moisture.
+Thousands of herbs are used in Chinese phytotherapy, each with specific properties and uses, often classified by their effects on the body, such as supporting vitality or balancing heat and moisture.

-Moreover, phytotherapy is a holistic medicine not particularly focused on aesthetics.
+Moreover, phytotherapy is a holistic practice not particularly focused on aesthetics.
 It was necessary to bridge Western-European expertise with ancient Asian practices to achieve remarkable natural skin results.

 Henri Chenot achieved this, and PHYTO 5 continues this legacy today.
 He studied the Five Elements Law, a comprehensive model for categorizing visible phenomena, adapting it to European aromatherapy.